Now, let's understand the various types of articulations that we have within the vertebral column,

 because of the more lateral orientation of these particular articulations.

 This particular slide is demonstrating a type of joint refered to as a symphysis,

 the plural of that is symphyses and simply an anatomic symphysis is shown in through here,

 this is a fibro-cartilaginous joint so this type of joint is found between our vertebral bodies

 and the structural component of this type of joint is gonna be the intervertebral disc.

 This region here represents the intervertebral disc, the vertebral body above, vertebral body below.

-Twenty four of these are present within the vertebral column.
+Twenty three of these are present within the vertebral column.